-The easiest way to do this is online here, but you can also do it by phone or in person at a Family Welcome Center.
+The easiest way to apply for Kindergarten is online here, but you can also do it by phone or in person at a Family Welcome Center.
 You'll create an account and list up to 12 schools in order of preference (note that charter schools have a separate application, see below).
 Don't forget to list your zoned school!!!
 You will be offered a seat at the highest ranked school that has a seat available when you are selected from the lottery pool (most likely your zoned school, no matter where on the list it was ranked, unless you get lucky, are drawn early in the lottery, and get offered a seat at a “long shot” school you aren’t zoned for).
 You will be wait listed at all schools ranked higher than the one you are offered.
 If you do not put your zoned school somewhere in that list of 12, you risk not getting a seat anywhere.

 For parents not thrilled with their zoned school, or just looking for something different without having to pay for a private school, there are some other options.
-For all options, be sure to read the Kindergarten Directory thoroughly.
+For all options, be sure to visit the DOE’s Kindergarten Guide.
 We've covered two of the most popular alternatives below:

 There are over 200 charter schools in NYC.
 From the Charter School Directory, "Charter schools have the freedom to innovate in their classroom structures, curriculum, teaching methods, and other programs, with the goal of providing a high‐quality education and new models for all public schools."

 Charter schools are free but you apply to each one directly.
 This gives you more options since acceptance at your zoned or other school will not effect your acceptance to a charter school, which is usually lottery.
-You can read more about charter schools here and see the directory of charter schools in Brooklyn here (though there are none in Bay Ridge / District 20).
+You can read more about charter schools here and see the Brooklyn directory of 2018-2019 charter schools here (though there are none in Bay Ridge / District 20).

 Gifted & Talented Programs